dillonkearns/elm-pages/examples/docs/content/blog/introducing-v3.md

 `elm-pages` v3 introduces a new approach to scaffolding Route Modules that is more customizable.
 You may have guessed already - the scaffolding commands are actually just `elm-pages` Scripts!

 The scaffolding uses the excellent tool [`mdgriffith/elm-codegen`](https://github.com/mdgriffith/elm-codegen) to generate the Route Modules. `elm-codegen` provides a high-level way to write Elm code that generates Elm code.
-Sounds scary, but it's a lot of fun to use! `elm-pages` [abstracts out the boilerplate around Routes](https://package.elm-lang.org/packages/dillonkearns/elm-pages/latest/Scaffold-Route) [and Forms](https://package.elm-lang.org/packages/dillonkearns/elm-pages/latest/Scaffold-Form), so you can focus on customizing your within the confines of generating a valid Route Module.
+Sounds scary, but it's a lot of fun to use! `elm-pages` [abstracts out the boilerplate around Routes](https://package.elm-lang.org/packages/dillonkearns/elm-pages/latest/Scaffold-Route) [and Forms](https://package.elm-lang.org/packages/dillonkearns/elm-pages/latest/Scaffold-Form), so you can focus on customizing your template within the confines of generating a valid Route Module.

 With `elm-pages` Scripts-based scaffolding, you have full programmatic control over your scaffolding, and all in pure Elm.
 You can run arbitrary `BackendTask`s, and customize your scaffolding with command-line options.
 Here's an example of the scaffolding script [](https://github.com/dillonkearns/elm-pages/blob/5633707ae7c9d6bfc3f920b12df06eb8ea9b1098/examples/end-to-end/script/src/AddRoute.elm).
 The `elm-pages-starter` repo and the `elm-pages init` project skeleton both come with a `script/src/AddRoute.elm` script that you can customize to your needs.